 Light and Fluffy Cornbread

-Irresistible and easy, this light and fluffy cornbread recipe will not disappoint!
-Made with whole wheat flour, honey and almond milk!
+Irresistible and easy, this light and fluffy cornbread will not disappoint!
+Made with whole wheat flour, honey and almond milk, it’s the perfect side to just about any meal.
+Dairy free, vegetarian and freezer-friendly.

 With winter weather in full swing, I am going to go ahead and declare that it is essential that you have an outrageously good and super easy cornbread recipe in your arsenal.

-I mean, we have lots of chili and soup to consume in the coming months, don’t we?!
-So today, we talk this fluffy honey cornbread!
+I mean, we have lots of chili and soup to consume in the coming months, yes?

-To make a long story, semi-short, I have a cornbread muffin base that I use all the time (which I also still need to share here – I’m sorry!
-Forgive me!).
+To make a long story semi-short, I have a cornbread muffin base that I use all the time (which I also still need to share here).

-ANYWAY, for some ridiculous reason I decided a few weeks ago that cornbread muffins were absolutely not going to cut it and that I had to have cornbread squares to go with our chili.
-Why, I don’t know.
-It’s not like it tastes different based on shape.
-But, regardless, it had to happen.
-I was dead set on squares.
+But for some ridiculous reason I decided a few weeks ago that cornbread muffins were absolutely not going to cut it and that I had to have cornbread squares to go with our chili.

 A few slight modifications and a handful of batches later, I present to you my new go-to cornbread.
 Because squares = coolness.
 Obviously.